*This page is under constant development Updated: 08/05/19

 PE - Monday - Mr Cooper

 Homework is sent home to either act as revision for previous topics or consolidation of learning outside of the classroom.
 Please be involved in your child's learning as much as possible, but please allow them to complete it on their own merit.
 Homework has changed recently.
 Homework is now set as a project.
 This is to help pupils love for their work, improved retention and general knowledge and allows pupils to be more connected with their homework.
 Children will be given a homework book and they have to complete as many as the tasks as they can.
-There is a range of activities around their topic, such as: Donald Trump pop art, model of the statue of liberty, fact file on an American President and so on.
+There is a range of activities around their topic.
 This is to give children the choice in what they do and allow all homework to be personal and varied.

 Here in 6KP, we believe that reading is not only an important part of learning, but an important part of everyday and future life.
 To deconstructing instructions, catching a bus, setting up Sky TV from following a cookbook - reading is immersed with everyday life.
 Reading allows us to become critical and reflective.
 No one is born a perfect reader, reading takes time, practice and commitment - but it is fun too!